Browse the knowledge base

 • Audit log entries scoped to invoice/document activity in your company

-• Flag an invoice for your attention with a comment (the only write action)
+• Approve invoices, or flag them for your attention with a comment

 What they cannot see: